azl397985856/frontend-test/README.md

 >  it doesn’t really matter how you do your tests, as long as you write enough tests that make you feel confident that you can deploy your version to production.          --Gil Tayar
 ## Ways to test
+There are so many types of test.

+The terminology make it more hard to understand.

+Before we dive into `ways to test`.
+Let's get started with the simplest - unit test.
 ### unit test
+ Unit testing is code that tests units of code, whether they be functions, modules, or classes

 ### integration test